andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 Characteristics:

 - The relation in data is so important as the data.
 As example in social networks.
 This way we can search in a optimized way the friends in common in social networks.

+# MongoBD

+Teacher talked about aggregation pipelines, that this is a more complex subject.